deesclouds/technical-questions/css-interview-questions.md

 - **Use:**
 - **Example:**

-- [x] Can you explain the difference between coding a website to be responsive versus using a mobile-first stategy?
+- [x] Can you explain the difference between coding a website to be responsive versus using a mobile-first strategy?
 - **Explanation:**
 - **Use:**
 - **Example:**